-The first four weeks of the class will be an accelerated course in Homeric Greek for beginners, including students who have not previously studied Greek.
-This part of the course will consist of grammar lessons, extensive drilling and exercises, and quizzes and examinations.
-There will also be an opportunity to experience an auditory approach to complement more customary ways of learning an ancient language - an emphasis that especially makes sense for a poem that traditionally was sung, as its opening line suggests.
-Within the first week, we will also begin translating actual selections from the Iliad, with the selections increasing in frequency, size and difficulty as the course advances.
+The first four weeks of the class is an accelerated course in Homeric Greek for beginners, including students who have not previously studied Greek.
+This part of the course consists of grammar lessons, extensive drilling and exercises, and quizzes and examinations.

-After acquiring the rudiments of Homeric Greek, we will spend the second half of the class mainly on careful reading of the Iliad.
-As we translate the text and continue to develop our proficiency with Homer's language, we will use seminar-style discussions to explore in greater depth the Iliad's literary and philosophical qualities.
-Thus, the hard work we do with Homer's language will be increasingly rewarded by primary access to the treasures of the Iliad itself.
-By the end of the class, successful students will have acquired a solid foundation in ancient Greek, equivalent to at least one year's college-level study.
-This will constitute excellent preparation for both graduate school comprehensive exams and future reading in the original of other ancient Greek authors.
+The remaining five weeks of the class focuses on carefully reading and translating selections from the Iliad and the Odyssey.
+As students translate these texts and continue to develop proficiency with Homer's language, they use seminar-style discussions to explore in greater depth their literary and philosophical qualities.
+Thus, the hard work done with Homer's language is increasingly rewarded by primary access to the treasures of his poetry.
+By the end of the class, successful students have acquired a solid foundation in ancient Greek, equivalent to at least one year's college-level study.
+This constitutes excellent preparation for both graduate school comprehensive exams and future reading in the original of other ancient Greek authors.

-Days and Times: Monday through Friday: 9:00 am to 12:00 pm and 1:30 pm to 3:00 pm.
-These times are subject to minor changes.
-Wednesdays will be a half day to allow for extra study time.
-In addition to the approximately 25 hours of class-time per week, students should plan on an equivalent amount of preparation-time outside of class, memorizing vocabulary and paradigms and working on translation exercises.
+In addition to the approximately 25 hours of class time per week, students should plan on an equivalent amount of preparation time outside of class, memorizing vocabulary and paradigms and working on translation exercises.